 We realised that the positive impact of international students had been buried – and so had our voice and our story.
 So in response, we wanted to stand together with academics, students, the community, city leaders and other partners to show that Sheffield is a city that says no to prejudice and one that values its international students.

-And more importantly, we needed to ensure the contribution that international students make - not just financial - is celebrated here in the UK and communicated more widely to the world.
+More importantly, we needed to influence the debate to ensure the contribution that international students make - not just financial, but to the knowledge base, economy and culture - is celebrated here in the UK and communicated more widely to the world.

 After all, we are all international.